 September National Days

-National Food Bank Day (September 2):
+National Food Bank Day (September 5):

 Additionally, you could talk to food banks directly about awareness advertising for the day and the entire month.
 Nonprofits have ad budgets, and you can help them increase donations through linear and digital campaigns.

-Beer Lovers Day (September 7)
+National Beer Lovers Day (September 7)

 To commemorate this well-loved and potent potable, connect with restaurants, bars and breweries.
 Highlight unique promotions for the day, such as hosted tastings or buy one, get one deals.

-National Tradespeople Day (September 16)
+National Tradespeople Day (September 19)

-Tradespeople keep the world running, and they likely make up a substantial percentage of your advertisers — plumbers, electricians, construction, HVAC and more.
+Tradespeople keep the world running and likely make up a substantial percentage of your advertisers — plumbers, electricians, construction, HVAC and more.
 Celebrating trades could be a compelling theme for this national day.
 Consider brand awareness ads for radio and social media.
 Those businesses may also want to use this day to recruit, as skilled workers are in high demand.

 First Day of Fall (September 22)